Real raises $10M from Lightspeed, Megan Rapinoe and others to rethink therapy – TechCrunch

 The last year has put a spotlight on mental health, and startup Real is looking to shake up the space with a product that makes group therapy available on-demand.

-Founded by CEO Ariela Safira, Real is inspired by a long-standing methodology in the world of mental health: Group therapy.
+Founded by CEO Ariela Safira, Real is inspired by a longstanding methodology in the world of mental health: Group therapy.
 AA, for instance, has been around for decades and proven to be incredibly effective for some.
 But that format isn’t as readily available across a variety of issues beyond the disease of addiction.

 To deploy this service, Real has raised $10 million in Series A financing, led by Lightspeed Venture Partners with participation from existing and new investors, including Megan Rapinoe and Minnesota Vikings Linebacker Eric Kendricks.

-Real employs full-time therapists to lead group therapy across a variety of issues, including exploration of sexuality, anxiety, managing anger with family members, and other real-world issues.
+Real employs full-time therapists to lead group therapy across a variety of issues, including exploration of sexuality, anxiety, managing anger with family members and other real-world issues.
 With Real, users pay $28/month to have access to these pathways (as Real calls them), letting users watch these group therapy sessions on-demand and get journal prompts and other resources.

 One of the benefits of this platform is that users can get more tactical advice on these things, rather than trying to explore the problems.
 They also feel less alone, as they see others are struggling with the same things.